Frederick Delius House, Jacksonville University

-Delius was a young man he helped his father run the family wool business in England.
+When Delius was a young man he helped his father run the family wool business in England.
 He proved to have no knack for business; he wanted instead to be a musician.
-His father wanted to discourage Frederick from becoming a musician so in 1884 he sent him to Florida to manage a citrus plantation south of Mandarin on The St. Johns River.
+His father wanted to discourage Frederick from that career choice so in 1884 he sent him to Florida to manage a citrus plantation south of Mandarin on The St. Johns River.

 The old man's plan was a bomb.
 Frederick was even worse at managing a citrus grove than he had been as a wool merchant.
-He started hanging around with New York musicians who spent the winters in Jax.
+He started hanging around with New York musicians who spent the winters in Jacksonville.
 The city also had an active arts community, and Delius was fascinated by the African-American musicians he ran into.